steveroy126/Tip-Calculator/README.md

 ## Notes

-Please use the Iphone 12 Pro Max for best quaility
+Please use the Iphone 12 Pro Max for best quaility and watch video under TiP Calculator files to see how it works.

 ## License